Christopher Morel Player Props: Cubs vs. Red Sox

-Christopher Morel is available when the Chicago Cubs battle Brayan Bello and the Boston Red Sox at Wrigley Field Friday at 8:05 PM ET.
+The Chicago Cubs and Christopher Morel (.436 slugging percentage over his past 10 games, including one homer), take on starting pitcher James Paxton and the Boston Red Sox at Wrigley Field, Saturday at 2:20 PM ET.

-In his last action (on July 9 against the Yankees) he went 0-for-4.
+He had three hits (going 3-for-4) in his most recent appearance against the Red Sox.

 Christopher Morel Game Info & Props vs. the Red Sox